No results for ""

 Configure your SDK: Reading flags from a file

-Using a dedicated LaunchDarkly environment
+Use a dedicated LaunchDarkly environment

 Using a dedicated LaunchDarkly environment is an easy option to set up because it requires no code changes.
 However, it depends on the environment configuration staying static, unless testers or automated testing infrastructure deliberately change it.
 For each test that requires a specific set of flag values, you must configure the environment correctly.
 An automated test runner can change the configuration before running each test, but this adds a delay.
 If multiple test runners are invoked concurrently, their configuration changes will conflict with each other and cause errors.

-Using a dedicated LaunchDarkly environment with targeting
+Use a dedicated LaunchDarkly environment with targeting

 Using a dedicated LaunchDarkly environment with targeting is similar to the previous option, but the flags in the environment are configured with targeting rules so that they return different values depending on the context object you provide in the code.
 This allows you to run an entire set of tests with different flag values for each without needing to reconfigure any flags during the test run.
 This also means that multiple concurrent test runs will not conflict with each other.

-To learn more, read Targeting rules.
+To learn more, read Target with flags.

 To ensure the correct use of targeting in test runs, the test must meet these requirements: